lzap/lzap.github.com/content/posts/2024/Synchronize files with rclone over WebDAV.md

 ```

 Compared to about 10 minutes for `robocopy` over `smb` or even slower `rsync`,
-this is awesome.
-I have not tried HTTPS as that protocol is only enabled for
+this looks quite appealing if you ask me.
+Note I am getting these speeds on LAN
-external access outside of home LAN, I assume that would be a bit slower.
+and HTTP, I assume HTTPS would be a tad slower.

 Warning: `rclone` compares file size and last modification time stamp, it does
 *not* calculate shasum of file contents like rsync does.
 For my use case, this